wp-plugins/admin-page-framework/readme.md

 2. Send us a Pull Request with your bug fixes and/or new features.
 3. Provide feedback and suggestions on [enhancements](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open).
 4. Improve the [documentation](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).

+## Copyright and License ##
+Released under the [GPL v2](license.txt) or later.
+Copyright © 2013 Michael Uno

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.